Beautiful Nubia: Early Days

-Born in Ibadan in 1968, Segun started writing songs at a very young age.
+Born in Ibadan in 1968, Segun started writing songs at age nine.
 He drew his early influence from the traditional culture which was prevalent in the form of oral poetry, theatre, music and folklore.
 In 1997, he established EniObanke, a music production and marketing company, under which his first album was released in 1997.
 All subsequent recordings have been released on this label and, in 2010, the company commenced the first-ever folk and roots music festival in Nigeria, the annual EniObanke Music Festival (EMUfest).
+According to the artist, EniObanke - which means “The King’s Beloved” or “He Who is Pampered by the King” - is an original name he created for himself.
+Today, the name has become popular as a first name or cognomen for many people all over the world.

 In 1998, the artist invited several young musicians in Lagos to form a backing band to which he gave the name The Roots Renaissance Band.
 Throughout the years, Beautiful Nubia has remained the songwriter, music composer, arranger and bandleader - contributing acoustic/rhythm guitar, lead and backing vocals and percussion.

 Highlight

 Reward came in 2002 with the release of the ground-breaking third album Jangbalajugbu.
-It is estimated, by radio journalists, that more than 50 million Nigerians wake up each day to "Owuro L'Ojo (How D'You Do?)", one of the hit tracks in the album.
+It is estimated, by radio journalists, that more than 50 million Nigerians wake up each day to "How Do You Do?
+(Owuro L'ojo)", one of the hit tracks in the album.
 To date, Jangbalajugbu has sold in excess of a million copies (not including the large numbers sold in the open market by pirates).
-Since then, the band has released 14 more studio albums, all of which confirm what can be described as the Beautiful Nubia style and his stubborn refusal to be pigeon-holed.
-The over 200 original songs - didactic, philosophical and deeply moving - have cemented his reputation in Nigeria and beyond as an advocate for employing traditional wisdom in achieving personal and community development and social justice.
+Since then, the band has released 17 more studio albums, all of which confirm what can be described as the Beautiful Nubia style and his stubborn refusal to be pigeon-holed.
+The over 250 original songs - didactic, philosophical and deeply moving - have cemented his reputation in Nigeria and beyond as an advocate for employing traditional wisdom in achieving personal and community development and social justice.
 It is the combination of enjoyable entertainment and provocative thoughtfulness that has come to define Beautiful Nubia's style.
 The music has garnered excellent reviews in leading African/world music publications.
 It has been nominated for music awards and topped international/world charts on community, grassroots and campus radio stations.